gjbex/atools/docs/aenv.md

 1. `--conf <config-file>`: use the specified configuration file, rather than the default one.

-Help on the command is printed using the `--print` flag.
+Help on the command is printed using the `--help` flag.